FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Methods

-To effectively model the hierachical mutli-type relations within the heterogeneous graph of symptoms and herbs, we introduce a novel \textbf{Heterogeneous Graph Representation Embedding (HGRE)} method.
-Our approach structures the learning process to first aggregate local neighborhood information and then capture long-range relations, all within a unified paradigm.
+To effectively model the hierarchical multi-type relations within the heterogeneous graph of symptoms and herbs, we introduce a novel \textbf{Heterogeneous Graph Embedding (HGE)} method.
+This approach structures the learning process to first aggregate local neighborhood information and then capture long-range relations, all within a unified paradigm.